Landsbokasafn/crawlrss/README.md

 4. Startup Heritrix as usual

-5. Base you job on the supplied profile "CrawlRSS-Sample-Profile"
+5. Base your job on the supplied profile "CrawlRSS-Sample-Profile"